 For more on this topic check out How to Use Positive Language to Improve Your Child’s Behavior by the US Office of Special Education Programs

 Related Article: 17 Ways to Get Your Kids to Listen to You and Show You Respect

-Your child is told to stop doing something he enjoys, to do something he doesn’t enjoy (i.e., stop playing with your toys and go to bed).
+Your child is told to stop doing something they enjoy, to do something they don’t enjoy (i.e., stop playing with your toys and go to bed).